Tima-a/CppGraphicsEngine/README.md

 Firstly, user must creates the WINDOW class with user-input x, y, width, and height.<br />
 The user has simulategame() function which is a main loop function where all user code is written.
 In the beggining of main loop user must update the window with the refresh_screen(color, window) function.<br />
 Every graphics unit should be called as object and after the object is created user should write object_name.draw() and object will be drawn.<br />
 Then, vector, and ellipse shapes have two classes of fvector, dvector and ellipsef, ellipsed classes respectively.
-In dvector and ellipsed classes, when shapes are drawn, the user can access some variables that are really important..<br />
+In dvector and ellipsed classes, when shapes are drawn, the user can access some variables that are really important.<br />
 For example, in dvector and ellipsed classes there is an array of x and y positions of all pixels that shape contains.
 Those classes are often used in other classes like in triangles, rectangles and 2D Text.<br />
-On the other side, fvectors and ellipsef classes are faster because they don't save such information.<br />
+On the other side, fvectors and ellipsef classes are faster because they don't save such information.
+Engine now can draw 300 million pixels in one second <br />
 # Rectangles
 Actually the first shape I have done is rectangle because of its simplicity.<br />
 How does my engine draw rectangles?<br />